 July is the peak season of monsoon in most part of India.
 However, up in the North, there exists a beautiful pristine holiday destination in Ladakh.
 Ladakh is a high altitude desert surrounded by very tall mountains and passes.
 Because of the difficulty to reach this area, you will find only a few tourists enjoying the beautiful mountains, high altitude lakes and the Buddhist monasteries around.
 Indians as well as non-Indians require special inner-line permits to visit any place around ladakh.
 There is a domestic airport in Leh which has regular flights to and from Delhi, Jammu & Srinagar.
 Ladakh is also reachable by road from Srinagar (434km) and from Manali (474km) each taking around 19-20hrs along mountain roads.

 With the monsoon still battering most of India and the weather getting cooler, it’s time for a holiday to the drier regions of the country.
 And hence, it’s time for a holiday in Rajasthan to bring in the royalty to your holiday calendar.
 Pamper yourself in one of those exotic palaces (now turned hotels) in Udaipur, Jaipur and Jaisalmer.
 Take a ride on the camel back and enjoy the typical Rajasthani village lifestyle and cuisine in Choki Dhani.
+But be advised, that the temperatures here may still be high during daytime.
 Jaipur has an international airport and there are also domestic airports in Jodhpur, Udaipur, Jaisalmer, Bikaner, Kota.
 Rajasthan is well connected by the Indian railways.

 Now that monsoons are on its retreat, it’s time to enjoy the greenery that it brought.
 And when you talk of greenery, there cannot be a better place to be in India than Kerala, also called the “God’s own country”.
 Take a trip to the hills in Munnar, Wagamon, enjoy an elephant safari in the Periyar forest.
 Stay in a houseboat in the backwaters in Alleppy and enjoy a traditional Ayurvedic massage in Kumarakom.
 Note that this is also the time of the harvest festival, Onam in Kerala and a holiday is incomplete without having the typical “Sadhya” (vegetarian meal).
 Note that of late, the monsoons extend and this month may not be ideal if you are planning to visit the beaches in Kerala.
 A holiday in Kerala will surely be a special one with your loved ones.
 There are three major airports in Kerala; Cochin, Trivandrum and Calicut.
 The state is also well connected by railways.